 My education and training would mean nothing if it was not backed up with passion in my chosen fields.

-I am passionate about my work, but also am passionate about balance in my life and my belief in spending quality time with my family which includes my husband, our three young-adult sons and three cats.
+I am passionate about my work, but also am passionate about balance in my life and my belief in spending quality time with my family which includes my husband, our three adult sons and our three cats.
 I enjoy spending some quiet time in meditation each day, practicing yoga, and hula hooping :).
 I delight in a good cup of coffee, especially when it's shared with friends.
 My happiest of places is anywhere along the Pacific Ocean (preferably Oregon and Washington coast).
 I am a lifetime Seattle Mariners fan, which may have actually given me my earliest lessons in grief, but also provides me with my passion for always believing the best is yet to come. :)

 I am an open book and am happy to answer any questions you may have about my personal or professional life.
 I love meeting new people, hearing life stories, and am honored every single time someone invites me into their life during transitional periods, when every human being deserves extra loving support.